-7.1 Translations
+5.4 Translations

 Oxford English is the reference language for all GS1 standards including GPC.
 To support GPC adoption around the world, GS1 GO hosts and supports MO representatives who provide GPC translations through the "GPC Translations Tool".
-Translated versions of GPC can be accessed by the public on the GPC Website via the GPC Browser (https://www.gs1.org/gpc/browser) along with the official Oxford English version.
+Translated versions of GPC can be accessed by the public on the GPC Website via the GPC Browser https://gpc-browser.gs1.org/ along with the official Oxford English version.

-Note: Allowing access to the tool for translation and publication is an exceptional and strong advantage of GPC versus other classification systems
+Note: Allowing access to the tool for translation and publication is an exceptional and strong advantage of GPC versus other classification systems.